teflonRozay/Drum-Kit/README.md

 # Drum-Kit
 The website consists of different drums.
-Tap on the and hear vibes of the beat.
+Use your mouse to beat the drum and hear vibes of the beat.
 It was created HTML,CSS and Javascript